Can a foreigner get a driving license in Belgium?

 Who needs to exchange their license in Belgium?

-In Belgium, European and non-European driving license holders will need an exchange, depending on their situation.
+In Belgium, European and non-European driving license holders will need an International Driving Permit (IDP/IDL) or an official English translation, depending on their situation.

-• Non-European driving license holders: If a driving license is issued in a non-EU country, you must exchange it within 185 days of registering in Belgium.
+Non-European driving license holders: If a driving license is issued in a non-EU country, you must exchange it within 185 days of registering in Belgium.
 However, this only applies if the non-European country has a recognition agreement with Belgium.
 You must apply for a Belgian driving license if your local license isn't recognised in Belgium.
+However, if your license is not in the Roman alphabet, you must also carry an IDP or certified translation.
+If your license will expire during the grace period, you must book an appointment before it expires, even if the 185 days are not yet up.

 Recommended Reading